cocotb/cocotb/documentation/source/building.rst

 Make Variables
 --------------

+In addition to the below variables, one may pass additional options to the build process using the `conventional variables <https://www.gnu.org/software/make/manual/html_node/Catalogue-of-Rules.html>`_ for C and C++ compilation and linking:
+`CXXFLAGS`,
+`CFLAGS`,
+`CPPFLAGS`,
+`LDFLAGS`,
+and
+`LDLIBS`
+.

 .. make:var:: GUI

       Set this to 1 to enable the GUI mode in the simulator (if supported).